esi-neuroscience/acme/README.md

 ### Load results from files

-The results are saved to disk in HDF5 format and the filenames are returned as a list of strings.
+By default, results are saved to disk in HDF5 format and can be accessed using the `results_container` attribute of `ParallelMap`:

 ```python
 with ParallelMap(f, [2, 4, 6, 8], 4) as pmap: